HTD-Health/playbook-OUTDATED/demo-meetings.md

 ### Before a demo

 - [ ] Make sure the features are deployed.
 Do not demo anything that is running on your local computer.
-Us a development / test / staging / UAT server instead.
+Use a development / test / staging / UAT server instead.
 - [ ] Make sure the features are merged to a main branch.
 Do not demo anything that is not yet merged.
-- [ ] Umówic spotkanie z osoba ktorej bede robil demo
+- [ ] Make sure that a client you sent an invitation to has accepted the invitation.
 - [ ] Book a conference room with a TV set and a mic.
 - [ ] Prepare test data so that the features can be demoed efficiciently.
 - [ ] For the test data use English only and professional names.
 As an example, if you demo a doctor profile page then a doctor profile picture should be professional (not a random dude pic), the first and last names should be like-real names (not Candy Dandy).
-- [ ] For the test data use Grammarly (you can install Grammarly browser extension) to make sure that any texts are correct.
+- [ ] For the test data use Grammarly to make sure that any texts are correct.
+You can install Grammarly browser extension.
-- [ ] Prepare a demo agenda (fajnie jakby była ona widoczna na ekranie (nie wiem jak to zrobic)
-- [ ] Zrobic sobie wewnetrzne demo tylko dla siebie by wiedziec co moze sie stac złego po drodze
+- [ ] Prepare a demo agenda.
+Remember that a recipient of the demo (a client) might know less about the project details than you do.
+Therefore make sure you start with bullet points so that the recipient know what you present and are talking about and where the presented accomplishments fit in the big picture.
+Read about [the top down approach](https://medium.com/lessons-from-mckinsey/the-pyramid-principle-f0885dd3c5c7) and why and when it matters when communicating.
+- [ ] Prep internally.
+Schedule a demo rehearsal and follow all the steps that will happen in a real demo meeting so that you have a full view what could go wrong during the meeting.
+- [ ] When prepping ask one person to call in from another room.
+Let this person comment on audio and video quality, the demo flow and other demo parts afterwards.

 ### Just before a demo

 - [ ] Everyone who will share a screen should have notifications turned off so that people do not see notification bubbles while they look at your screen.
 - [ ] Everyone should either turn off notifications or turn off volume so that there is nothing interrupting during a demo
 - [ ] Everyone should put their phones in a silent mode
-- [ ] Wlaczyc zooma (platforme na ktorej bede demowal i sprawdzic obraz, ustawienie kamery, dzwiek mikrofonu
-- [ ] Przywitać się opowiedzieć o agendzie, co bede demowal, w jakiej kolejnosci
-- [ ] Demujac trzeba opowiadac co widzimy na ekranie - nie tylko pusty pokaz slajdow
-- [ ] Na zakonczenie uwagi/pytania
+- [ ] Turn on Zoom and make sure the camera settings are correct and audio quality are fine.

 ### Demo meeting playbook
+- [ ] Say hello to everyone and explain the agenda.
 - [ ] Mention a product mission and vision.
+The client needs to know we are aware what the big picture is.
+- [ ] Speak slowly so that the client is able to process information and chime in if willing to do so.
+- [ ] Start the demo with the sprint goal and present the accomplishments with [the top down approach](https://medium.com/lessons-from-mckinsey/the-pyramid-principle-f0885dd3c5c7)
+- [ ] Pay attention to what is displayed on the screen.
+Do not let a mouse pointer wander randomly.
-- [ ] Demo zaczynamy od przedstawienie Sprintu, tego co zrobilismy.
+- [ ] Ask for client feedback

 ### JIRA
-User stories should be collapsed when you introduce the sprint scope.
+User stories should be collapsed when you explain the sprint scope.
-Po planie naszego sprintu macie obraz co zrobislimy to teraz zademujmy to na podstawie opis storisow

-Spotkajmy sie i przetestujmy
-Mniejsze sprinty -
+### Common mistakes
+- [ ] Getting into details without explaining the big picture.
+- [ ] Not making sure the camera settings are fine hence showing only a part of your face or a part of the team